filecoin-project/specs/src/algorithms/crypto/signatures.md

 validate transactions from other blockchain systems that uses secp256k1 (such as Bitcoin or exchanges in general).
 ECDSA signatures offer an additional useful functionality as well: to recover the public key from a given signature.
-That feature can allow to save space on the blockchain by extracting the public key locally from the signature rather than specify an ID of the public key.
+This feature can allow space to be saved on the blockchain by extracting the public key locally from the signature rather than specifying an ID of the public key.

 {{< readfile file="ecdsa.id" code="true" lang="go" >}}